 Shipment - A shipment is a single movement of goods, commodities, or products from an establishment to a customer or to another establishment owned or operated by the same company as the originating establishment (e.g., a warehouse, distribution center, or retail or wholesale outlet).
 Full or partial truckloads are counted as a single shipment only if all commodities on the truck are destined for the same location.
 If a truck makes multiple deliveries on a route, the goods delivered at each stop are counted as one shipment.
 Interoffice memos, payroll checks, or business correspondence are not considered shipments.
 Shipments such as refuse, scrap paper, waste, or recyclable materials are not considered shipments unless the establishment is in the business of selling or providing these materials.

 Ton-miles - The shipment weight multiplied by the mileage traveled by the shipment.
+For example, the ton-miles for a shipment weighing 3 tons and transported 2 miles is calculated as: 3 x 2 = 6 Ton-miles.
 The respondents reported shipment weight in pounds.
 Aggregated pound-miles were converted to ton-miles.
 Mileage was calculated as the distance between the shipment origin and destination ZIP Codes.
-For shipments by truck, rail, or shallow draft vessels, the mileage excludes international segments.
-For example, mileages from Alaska to the continental United States exclude any mileages through Canada (see the "Mileage Calculations" section for more details).
-For trucks making multiple stops, the ton-miles are calculated for each delivery, and each drop-off point is treated as a final destination.
+For shipments over the surface of the earth, those by truck, rail, and water, the mileage excludes international segments.
+For example, mileages from Alaska to the continental United States exclude any mileages through Canada (see "Mileage Calculation” for more details).
 Ton-miles estimates are displayed in millions.

 Tons shipped - The total weight of the entire shipment.
 Respondents reported the weight in pounds.
 Aggregated pounds were converted to short-tons (2,000 pounds).
 The ton totals in the CFS represent the sum of separate shipments of a commodity as it moves through the production and consumption segments of the supply chain; hence the tonnage of goods may be counted more than once in the production life cycle (e.g., goods that are moved through distribution centers).

 Total modal activity (as reported in CFS Table 2) - Refers to the values for the overall activity (e.g., ton-miles) of a specific mode of transportation.
 It includes shipments made with a particular mode, whether used as single-mode shipment, or as part of a multiple-mode shipment.
-For example, the total modal activity for private truck is the total ton-miles carried by private truck in single-mode shipments, combined with the total ton-miles carried by private truck in all multiple-mode shipments that include private truck (private truck and for-hire truck, private truck and rail, private truck and air, etc.)
+For example, the total modal activity for Private truck is the total ton-miles carried by Private truck in single-mode shipments, combined with the total ton-miles carried by Private truck in all multiple-mode shipments that include Private truck (Private truck and Rail, Private truck and Air, Private truck and Inland water, etc.)

 Value of shipments - The dollar value of the entire shipment.
 This was defined as the net selling value, exclusive of freight charges and excise taxes.
 The value data are displayed in millions of dollars.
-The total value of shipments, as measured by the CFS, and the U.S. gross domestic product (GDP) provide different measures of economic activity in the United States and are not directly comparable.
-GDP is the value of all goods produced and services performed by labor and capital located in the United States.
-The value of shipments, as measured by the CFS, is the market value of goods shipped from manufacturing, mining, wholesale, and select retail and service establishments, as well as warehouses and managing offices of multiunit establishments.
-Three important differences between GDP and value of shipments:
+The total value of shipments, as measured by the CFS, and the U.S. Gross Domestic Product (GDP) provide different measures of economic activity and are not directly comparable.
+Three important differences can be identified between GDP and value of shipments: